isabella232/rtos-docs-pr.pl-pl/rtos-docs/guix/chapter-4.md

 ### <a name="description"></a>Opis

-Ta usługa definiuje pędzl bieżącego kontekstu rysowania.
+Ta usługa definiuje pędzla bieżącego kontekstu rysowania.

 ### <a name="parameters"></a>Parametry